mvolkmann/blog/src/swift.md

         self.name = name
     }

-    // This is a computed property that is defined
+    // This is a computed property that is required
-    // in the CustomStringConvertible protocol.
+    // by the CustomStringConvertible protocol.
     // It is used when a variable of this type
     // is printed or converted to a string. public var description: String { return name }